What is the community right to bid?

 Step one - identify community asset

-Before you can make a bid you need to have identified the assets in your community see above for details.
+Before you can make a bid you need to identify the assets in your community, see above for details.

 Step two - check community group status

-Make sure your group qualifies to nominate and bid for a community asset, does it have legal status separate from its members or at least 21 members who are locally registered to vote.
-More information on setting up a group can be found on GOV.UK web page 'setting up a social enterprise'.
+Make sure your group qualifies to nominate and bid for a community asset.
+Does it have legal status separate from its members, or at least 21 members who are locally registered to vote?

 Step three - list an asset